Teck-Meng/SC2002-NTU-Project-/camppackage/README.md

 AttendeeRegister Class - Allows students to register and withdraw from camps.
                          Allows students to view camps for which they have the rights to view

+CommitteeRegister Class - Allows students to register as Camp Committee Member for a camp.
+                          Date Collisio
+                          Allows students to view camps for which they have the rights to view

+ValidateDate Class - Checks if a camp's inputted date is valid
+                     Checks if there is any clash between student's list of camp dates and the date of the camp they want to register for

+DuplicateCheck Class - Checks if a camp that is created is a duplicate